anthony-bernaert/ctk-sidebar/docs/DOCUMENTATION.md

 Return type: `None`

-Add a new menu item to the side bar.
+Adds a new menu item to the side bar.

 As an icon you can either pass a PIL `Image.Image` or a `CTk.CTkImage`.
 When a PIL `Image.Image` is passed, the image automatically gets colorized to match the menu item text.
 If this behavior is not desired, you can pass your own tuple of `CTk.CTkImage`s to specify an image for the deselected and selected menu item state.